 Dr. Janina Scarlet uses examples from television and movies to connect with students and therapeutic clients.
 She led a recent WonderCon panel, “The Psychology of Cult TV,” and has spoken on this in interviews including a HuffPost Live session.
-Today, Dr. Scarlet writes a guest piece for us to talk about some of this work.
+Today, Dr. Scarlet tells us about some of this work.